leapp-to/leapp-to.github.io/index.md

 Those kind of information are not only useful for end-users, it is also useful for contributors to analyze migration process and improve it in the future.

 4. **Executor**
-   Application written in Python 2.7, executed locally by Daemon.

    Daemon passes specific workflow to Executor and then Executor is able to run bunch of actors contained in one workflow.

    What is workflow?
 Think about it as step-by-step recipe to achieve desired result.